-- Simple does not offer ATM fee reimbursements and does not waive the 1% Visa international fee, while SoFi Money offers unlimited ATM fee reimbursements and does waive that fee.
+- Simple does not waive the 1% Visa international fee, while SoFi Money does waive that fee for Mastercard.

 - Simple offers a robust selection of budgeting tools built-in, while SoFi Money does not offer such features aside from a separate budgeting tool called SoFi Relay.

 - Aspiration has a dedicated, separate sub-account for funds you’d like to save, called Aspiration Save.

 - Aspiration offers up to one ATM fee reimbursement per month, while SoFi Money does not.